Formerly the Specialized Cooperative Centers Program in Reproduction and Infertility Research (SCCPIR)

 NCTRI has several research focus groups to promote interactions among investigators from different centers on specific topics.
 Focus group meetings provide an arena for investigators to present their unpublished research findings and to develop pilot collaborative projects.
 Current focus groups are interested in the following areas:

 - Endometrium, Endometriosis, and Implantation/Placentation

 - Male Fertility and Infertility

 - Ovarian Follicular and Oocyte Health

-, which contains information regarding the biological function, expression pattern, and regulation of genes expressed in the ovary.
-It also provides information on gene sequences, chromosomal localization, human and murine mutation phenotypes, and biomedical publication links.
+NICHD, through NCTRI, also has supported or presently supports several research resources, including the Ovarian Kaleidoscope Database , which contains information on the biological function, expression pattern, and regulation of genes expressed in the ovary.
+It also provides information on gene sequences, chromosomal localization, human and murine mutation phenotypes, and publication links.